Skip to content

 Timing Your Sale: The Switch 2 Factor

 Here is the reality.
-The Switch 2 has been announced, and that announcement has already begun to affect second-hand Switch prices.
-Historically, Nintendo console values follow a predictable pattern around successor launches:
+The Nintendo Switch 2 launched in June 2025, and original Switch values have been sliding ever since.
+Nintendo console values follow a predictable pattern around successor launches:

 Special Cases